FOSS-Cloud/installer/README.md

-This is the FOSS-Cloud <YOUR-REPO-NAME> repository
+This is the FOSS-Cloud installer repository